-National Event.
-A sport Event or Competition involving International- or National-Level Athletes that is not an International Event.
+National Event: A sport Event or Competition involving International- or National-Level Athletes that is not an International Event.

-National Federation: A national or regional entity which is a member of or is recognized by the FEI as the entity governing the FEI's sport in that nation or region.
+National Federation: A national or regional entity which is a member of or is recognized by the FIVB as the entity governing the sport of volleyball (in all its disciplines) in that nation or region.